 “If you walk most days for 30 minutes or more, you’ll lose weight and get in shape.”

-This is a VERY common problem.
+It’s VERY common problem.
 You get up 30 minutes early or make time after work to walk every day and you get nowhere.
 Oh, you might lose a few pounds in the beginning but you quickly gain it back.
 What gives?

 There are two main reasons why you’re not experiencing significant weight loss from your walking program.
 For one, you’re overcompensating for those extra steps you’re taking by eating more – a very common problem.
 The other is you’re doing the “same old, same old” every time you walk.

 Let’s look at each one and how you can remedy the problem.